aurismat/gitpages/_posts/2025-06-02-elden-ring-nightreign-followup.md

 Outside of that, the environments are actually good - sure, some buildings are recycled - but that doesn't take away from the fun at all, so I can allow it to slide.

 Bosses are interesting, but night 3 bosses are something else.
 Some say it's a tribute to the bosses of the previous games; and while I can see the resemblence, the mechanics are definitely remade and retargeted for a 3-player party.
 I have yet to beat the boss, but it's no problem.
+I'll crack it wide open. *Eventually.*

 ## Some new issues that arose